 It also holds hot coals and inverts for use as a griddle.
-The integral legs allow the oven to sit perfectly over the campfire or you can use briquettes underneath as well as on the lid.
+The integral legs allow the oven to sit perfectly over the campfire or use briquettes underneath and on the lid.

 Lodge has included a camp Dutch oven cookbook with this cast-iron Dutch oven.

-The Lodge Seasoned Cast Iron Deep Camp Dutch Oven – 12 Inch / 8 Quart is large enough to feed 8 people who are hungry.
+The Lodge Seasoned Cast Iron Deep Camp Dutch Oven – 12 Inch / 8 Quart is large enough to feed 8 hungry people.

 Measurements of this 8-quart Dutch oven are 12 inches x 12 inches x 5.5 inches deep and weigh 20 pounds.